kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 - Module:  A collection of electrically connected cells (generally 72 for utility scale plants)
 - Sub-Module:  a set of cells which are connected in series, and connected to other sub-modules in parallel (generally 3 sub-modules per module)

 In large utility scale solar power plants, many strings of module are generally connected to an inverter with a single maximum power point tracker (MPPT) or very few MPPTs relative to the number of strings.
-This point of common coupling will be
+This point of common coupling will be important later in the blog post.

 ### Electrical Engineering